Chart Color Schemes

 Homebush West features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Homebush West, as per the latest Census, 5.0% of dwellings were houses while 95.0% consisted of other types such as semi-detached homes and apartments.
-This is in contrast to Sydney metropolitan area's dwelling structure which was 33.5% houses and 66.5% other dwellings.
-Homebush West had a lower home ownership rate at 8.7%, with the remaining dwellings either mortgaged (28.1%) or rented (63.1%).
-The median monthly mortgage repayment in Homebush West was $2,000, which is below Sydney metro's average of $2,436.
-The median weekly rent figure for Homebush West was $431, compared to Sydney metro's $465.
-Nationally, Homebush West's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Homebush West's dwelling structures, as per the latest Census, consisted of 5.0% houses and 95.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's 33.5% houses and 66.5% other dwellings.
+Home ownership in Homebush West stood at 8.7%, with the rest either mortgaged (28.1%) or rented (63.1%).
+The median monthly mortgage repayment was $2,000, below Sydney metro's average of $2,436.
+Median weekly rent in Homebush West was $431, compared to Sydney metro's $465.
+Nationally, Homebush West's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing